jeroanan/Barnard68/docs/hackernews.md

 * /v0/item/<itemid>.json is called for each id returned by the previous call to get story title and URL

+The output of /v0/beststories is cached in the sqlite database and only goes to the URL when the cache expires (by default, after one hour).

 The initial call to /v0/beststories.json returns, according to the API documentation, a list of up to 500 item Ids.
 I have found that it’s more like 200, but regardles /v0/item must then be called for each individual